-- > The Titans selected Kristian Fulton with the 61st overall pick in the second round of the 2020 NFL Draft - ➤ The New Orleans, La., native was a two-year starter at Louisiana State.
-He appeared in 28 games with 25 starts and finished his career with 65 tackles, 25 passes defensed and two interceptions. - As a senior in 2019, he started all 15 games and posted 38 tackles, one tackle for loss, 15 passes defensed and one interception.
-He was recognized with second-team All-SEC honors from the - Associated Press.
+The Titans selected Kristian Fulton with the 61st overall pick in the second round of the 2020 NFL and posted 38 tackles, one tackle for loss, 15 passes defensed and one interception.
+He was recognized with second-team All-SEC honors from the Associated Press.